hanabi1224/cache-cargo-bin-action/README.md

 # cache-cargo-bin-action

-This action caches binaries installed via `cargo install`
+This action caches binaries installed via `cargo install`.

+# Features

+- automatically update cache when new bin versions are installed.

 # Usage